How our research drives access to quality healthcare

 Cancer-related low muscle mass, sometimes referred to as sarcopenia, affects up to 50% of people with cancer, leading to reduced capacity to tolerate treatment and contributing to reduced survival rates.

 Despite its significant impact on health, the condition is currently unrecognised and untreated due to the lack of a rapid and simple means of finding people at risk.
-We are developing and implementing a screening tool and referral pathway into to evidence-based care to ensure people at risk of cancer-related low muscle mass are treated in a timely manner, improving capacity for cancer treatment, leading to better cancer outcomes.
+We are developing and implementing a screening tool and referral pathway into evidence-based care to ensure people at risk of cancer-related low muscle mass are treated in a timely manner, improving capacity for cancer treatment, leading to better cancer outcomes.

 Our focus areas